OWASP/www-chapter-suffolk/index.md

 #### Agenda:

   - **Introduction**
-  - **OWASP ZAP for the complete beginner - A practical demo - David Flint and Wojciech Cichon**
+  - **OWASP ZAP for the complete beginner - A practical demo - David Flint**
   - **Networking**